 This 2 week internship is open throughout the year except for the holiday season around Christmas and New Year.
 Interns have to book a minimum of 2 weeks and it can be extended up to 3 months.
 Interns can choose to work at any one of the sites or a combination thereof.

 Note: Interns work in a group at each site and throughout the duration of the project.

 Two options of accommodation are available at the wildlife sanctuary; volunteer rooms with up to three people (same gender) sharing each room, or large tents with a living and bedroom area to be shared by up to two people (same gender or a couple).
 The rooms are basic with comfortable single beds.
 Bedding is provided (duvets and pillows).
 Showers and toilet facilities are communal and hot water is supplied by solar energy, therefore sometimes restricted.
 Power sockets (220V) for electrical items are available in communal areas.
 Accommodation at the study sites in the southern Namib Desert is in tented camps with all the amenities.

 Three meals are provided on a help yourself basis – Breakfast includes toast and cereals; Lunch includes pasta, wraps, burgers or stir fry; and Evening Dinners include meat, fish and vegetables with rice, potatoes or pasta.
 On weekends barbecues are often served.

 2 weeks US$ 1,600

 Deposit US$ 600

-For stays longer than 3 weeks, contact our office.
+For stays longer than 4 weeks, please contact our office.

 Outstanding amount is payable 2 months prior to the commencement of the internship.